Where to shop – Comodoro Arturo Merino Benítez International

 Chile is renowned for its high quality handicrafts, many of which are made by the country’s indigenous Mapuche Indians.
 Popular souvenirs include decorated copper plates, ponchos and ‘gorro chilote’, a sort of traditional woollen hat worn by the Mapuche, and Moai statues from Easter Island, which although located hundreds of miles off the Chilean coast, is considered as Chilean territory.
 Lastly, wooden toys such as spinning tops and ball-and-cup games are also popular.

-Before we finish our shopping tour at Comodoro Arturo Merino Benítez international we must mention three new outlets that have opened up in 2012.
+Before we finish our shopping tour at Comodoro Arturo Merino Benítez international we must mention three new outlets that have opened.
 HBC Boutique in the international lounge is a luxury watches store selling makes such as Cartier, Omega, Baume Mercier, Tissot and Montblanc.
 On a different note, La Fête Chocolat at Gate 18 in the international lounge sells more than 40 different types of chocolate, while Juguetería Alemana, another recently opened outlet, is a great toy model shop selling replica cars, trains and planes (seehttp://www.ja.cl/).

 All in all, Santiago airport offers a great range of shops for such a comparatively small airport, and with the first phase of the airport’s expansion programme due to be completed in 2014, things are only going to get better.